-Geofencing requires location-based application which uses GPS, Radio Frequency identification, Wi-fi or cellular data to perform the pre-programmed application created by the administrator.
+Geofencing requires a location-based application which uses GPS, Radio Frequency identification, Wi-fi or cellular data to perform the pre-programmed application created by the administrator.
 The administrator sets-up an invisible perimeter set around a specific location so that when an object enters the boundary, an alert is issued.

 > Transportation: For instance, let’s take Ola or Uber, they are providing their customers with information which shows drivers the distance from their location along with time.
 But, in the case of fleet Management, it doesn’t just stop with providing information on distance and time but also tends to manage routes which increase total visibility and accountability.
-On par with tracking and tracing, if an organisation decides a predefined geographic area where if vehicle containing containers enter then an alert or push notification will come on the mobile devices.
+On par with tracking and tracing, if an organization decides a predefined geographic area where if vehicle containing containers enter then an alert or push notification will come on the mobile devices.

-Freight: Mostly, the shipping of goods needs to be safe and many times, the temperature must be controlled where geofencing technology can help.
+In the supply chain management process, mostly the shipping of goods needs to be safe and many times, the temperature must be controlled where geofencing technology can help.
 Additionally, they can also know when the trucks enter the specific radius, and they also can protect their containers as it is inbuilt with door sensors, panic buttons and more.

-In 20Cube Modern Warehouses in India, we provide Geofencing or Perimeter Monitoring facilities to our customers which leads to better customer service and high safety for goods.
+In 20Cube modern warehouses in India, we provide Geofencing or Perimeter Monitoring facilities to our customers which leads to better customer service and high safety for goods.